 If you know someone with ADHD or have it yourself, you likely know about difficulties with time management.
 Why do people with ADHD have problems with time management?
-Neuroscientists have been studying an area of the brain called the basal ganglia which is thought to have to do with time perception.
+Neuroscientists have been studying an area of the brain called the basal ganglia which are thought to have to do with time perception.
 Recent tests conclusively demonstrated that timekeeping functions are controlled by the basal ganglia and the right parietal cortex.
 The basal ganglia nerve cells are primarily made of dopamine.
 This is a neurotransmitter that people with ADHD are demonstrated to have less than their neurotypical counterparts.
 This is also the reason doctors commonly use drugs like Ritalin as they increase dopamine levels in the brain.
-Thus, people with ADHD have a difference in their brains that makes them more likely to have differences in time perception — and difficulty getting places on time.
+Thus, people with ADHD have a difference in their minds that makes them more likely to have gaps in time perception — and difficulty getting places on time.

-First of all, I would like to say, there are two sides to this issue.
+First of all, I would like to say; there are two sides to this issue.
 As a person with ADHD, let me apologize to all of the people I have ever run late for in my past… college professors, friends, girlfriends, my parents, workout buddies… most everyone.
-As a person with ADHD, you will likely spend many hours of your life agonizing about running late and yet it can continue to happen.
+As a person with ADHD, you will likely spend many hours of your life agonizing about running late, and yet it can continue to happen.
 It can feel like a vortex with no escape.
-Working with people with ADHD, I see the agony and we try to build plans to learn from what went wrong to implement better systems.
+Working with people with ADHD, I see the agony, and we try to build plans to learn from what went wrong to implement better systems.
 You may ask, “how can this work if their brain senses time differently?”
 It’s a process of building tools that help with areas of difficulty… much like glasses for someone with impaired vision.

 Tips for helping with time management